Skip to main content

 • Forks created in another organization will not be deleted when individual access is removed from the upstream repository.

-• Commits to any repository in a fork network can be accessed from any repository in the same fork network, including the upstream repository.
+• Commits to any repository in a network can be accessed from any repository in the same network, including the upstream repository, even after a fork is deleted.

 About forks within an organization